📝 All Notetag, Comments, Conditional Branch and Movement Route commands

 Suck all events with notetag <enemy> within 8 tiles to current event

-Suck all events with notetag <enemy> within 8 tiles to current event with speed boost of 7
+Suck all events with notetag <enemy> within 8 tiles to current event whilst increasing the walking speed of those events to 7

 localVar(event id, var name)